What Is The Personal Injury Claims Process?

 There are certain instances where someone might owe you a duty of care.
 For example, at work, in public and on the road.
 A part of someone’s duty of care means doing everything they reasonably can to prevent you from experiencing harm.

-If you can prove that someone failed to uphold the duty of care they owed you, it could be possible to seek compensation by making a personal injury claim.
+If you can establish with proof that someone failed to uphold the duty of care they owed you, it could be possible to seek compensation by making a personal injury claim.

 You could do this by hiring a solicitor who offers No Win No Fee arrangements.
 Whilst, you may be apprehensive about the cost of hiring a solicitor, arrangements like this require no fees to be paid upfront.